PranavUikey/Menu_Nutrients/README.md

 ```

 ### Future Scope

-- PDF export for menu or dish reports
+- Export dish reports or menu to PDF

-- Option to manually correct OCR output before LLM parsing
+- Manual correction/editing of OCR output before LLM parsing

-- Integration with nutrition databases (e.g., USDA)
+- Integration with nutrition databases (e.g., USDA, FatSecret)

-- LLM fine-tuning or switching to local open-weight models
+- LLM fine-tuning or migration to open-weight local models

-- Support for handwritten menus or blurred images using image preprocessing
+- Support for handwritten or low-quality menu images with preprocessing

-- Option to view dish data in other Indian languages
+- Option to display dish details in additional Indian languages

-- Admin dashboard for reviewing extracted dish insights
+- Admin dashboard for monitoring and managing extracted dish insights

-- QR code scanning for smart menus
+- Smart menu scanning using QR codes

-- Mobile app version
+- Mobile-friendly version or companion app

 ### License

-This project is intended for personal, academic, and research purposes.
-Commercial usage is not allowed without permission.
+This project is open-source and intended for personal, academic, and research use only.
+For commercial use, please contact the project maintainer for permission.